blockbridge/blockbridge-simulator/README.md

 The container runs as a `converged` node (combined management and storage) by default, but can also run as a separate `management` or `storage` node for multi-host or multi-site configurations.

-Docker compose files are available for each of the node types.

 ### Quick Start
 * Install Docker
 ````